cdkintz/aps-buildingconnected-developer-access-tutorial/README.md

 Notes:

-- Pay attention to the header requirements
+- Pay attention to the header requirements for the /token endpoint:
     - The authorization value must be base 64 encoded as `"value = encode(client_id:client_secret)"`
     - Content-type must be `application/x-www-form-urlencoded`
 - If you are creating a direct PowerBI application, you may need to use PKCE authentication ([see tutorial](#)) but we recommend all our clients to set up an ETL ([see tutorial](#)) so they maximize access to their data